telerik/maui-docs/controls/expander/overview.md

 ## Configurations

-* `Collapsed/expanded states`: RadExpander provides an expandable area which can host content of your choice.
+* [Collapsed/expanded states]({%slug expander-configuration%})&mdash;Expander provides an expandable area which can host content of your choice.
 The end users could show or hide this content by interacting with the Header of the control.
-* `Highly customizable Header`: You have full control over the visual appearance of the Header of the control, for more info on this check [here]({% slug expander-header %}).
+* [Highly customizable Header]({%slug expander-header%})&mdash;You have full control over the visual appearance of the Header of the control, for more info on this check [here]({% slug expander-header %}).
-* `Animation while expanding/collapsing`: RadExpander provides slick customizable animation played while the expandable content is expanded/collapsed, for additional info go [here]({% slug expander-configuration %}).
+* [Animation]({%slug expander-configuration%}#animation-while-expanding-or-collapsing) while expanding/collapsing`&mdash;Expander provides slick customizable animation played while the expandable content is expanded/collapsed, for additional info go [here]({% slug expander-configuration %}).
-* `Border Styling`: You could apply various Border color and thickness of RadExpander to make it consistent with the design of your app.
+* [Styling]({%slug expander-configuration%}#border-styling)&mdash;You could apply various Border color and thickness of Expander to make it consistent with the design of your app.
-* `Theming`: RadExpander comes with built-in theming support that allows you to easily build slick interfaces with the look-and-feel of a predefined theme.

 ## Next Steps